Impact of urban structure on infectious disease spreading: Methods

-\textbf{Mobility data sets.} The mobility flows are sourced from the Google COVID-19 Aggregated Mobility Research Dataset, containing anonymized trips aggregated over users who have turned on the Location History setting, which is off by default.
-This is similar to the data used to show how busy certain types of places are in Google Maps, helping identify when a local business tends to be the most crowded.
+The mobility flows are sourced from the Google COVID-19 Aggregated Mobility Research Dataset, containing anonymized trips weekly aggregated over users who have turned on the Location History setting, which is off by default.
 The dataset aggregates flows of populations between S2 cells (\url{https://github.com/google/s2geometry}) of approximately 5 km$^2$.
 To produce this dataset, machine learning is applied to logs data to automatically segment it into semantic trips~\cite{bassolas2019}.
-To provide strong privacy guarantees, all trips were anonymized and aggregated using a differentially private mechanism~\cite{48778} to aggregate flows over time.
-This research is done on the resulting heavily aggregated and differentially private data.
+To provide strong privacy guarantees, all trips were anonymized and aggregated over one week using differential privacy~\cite{48778}.
+The research presented here is carried out on the resulting weekly flow data.
 No individual user data was ever manually inspected, only heavily aggregated flows of large populations were handled.

-\textbf{Limitations.} The results should be interpreted in light of several limitations.
-First, the Google mobility data is limited to smartphone users who have opted in to Google’s Location History feature.
-These data may not be representative of the population as whole, and furthermore their representativeness may vary by location.
-Importantly, these limited data are only viewed through the lens of differential privacy algorithms, specifically designed to protect user anonymity and obscure fine detail.
-Moreover, comparisons across rather than within locations are only descriptive since these regions can differ in substantial ways.

-\textbf{Epidemic data sets.} The epidemic data has been downloaded from sources listed in the Data Availability statement and in Supplementary Table 1.
+To further confirm the model results, we have additionally used commuting data at zip code level from the Longitudinal Employer-Household Dynamics surveys of the US census office.
+In particular, the information comes from the LODES dataset concerning commuting in 2016-2017 (see Data Data availability statement for the download link).